Every spring and fall thousands of people flock to the Oregon coast to watch the Pacific gray whales migrating to and from Baja.

 Good spots in Lincoln City for spotting whales are from Cascade Head, the Road’s End State Park, the bank at northwest 21st street, from the dining room or room balconies at the Inn at Spanish Head, the cliff a SW 40th St, or Boiler Bay (about 9 miles south of Lincoln City).

 Many people prefer to see the great gray whale close up.
-Charter boat companies in Depoe Bay conduct regular whale-watching tours, when weather permits.
+Dockside Charters in Depoe Bay conduct regular whale-watching tours, when weather permits.